evangelospafilis/lab42open/_pages/people_evangelospafilis.md

 ## Brief CV

-* Principal Researcher("B grade") in Bioinformatics and Biodiversity informatics (2018-present)
+* Researcher in Bioinformatics and Biodiversity informatics (2018-present)
 * Postdoctoral Researcher (2011), Hellenic Center for Marine Research, Institute of Marine Biology Biotechnology and Aquaculture
 * Postdoctoral Researcher (2009), Medical School, University of Crete
 * PhD in Bionformatics (2009), EMBL - University of Heidelberg